tedmiston/notes/books/Hackers & Painters.md

 - "Otherwise as soon as some big company becomes aware of it, they'll make their own, and with their brand name, capital, and distribution clout, they'll take away your market overnight."
 - "patents"
 - "And if they can't, they may simply violate it and invite you to sue them.
 A big company is not afraid to be sued; it's an everyday thing for them.
 They'll make sure that suing them is expensive and takes a long time."
+- re: companies that invent things vs. make money from things
+	- "Few technologies have one clear inventor.
+So as a rule, if you know the "inventor" of something ... it is because their company made money from it, and the company's PR people worked hard to spread the story."
 - "Start by picking a hard problem, and then at every decision point, take the harder choice."
+- re: taking the harder path
+	- "This is a good plan for life in general.
+If you have two choices, choose the harder."
+	- "You know in the back of your mind what's the right thing to do, and this trick merely forces you to acknowledge it."

 ### The Catch(es)